MrManoj124/IT-2244/README.md

 # 06---create a separate file through sh.files---

-# 07---Do some mini tests to develop our practice with linux Commands
+# 07---Do some mini tests to develop our practice with linux Commands---

+# 08---Practice with for loop function---